SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/installation.md

      }
      ```

      A micro application connects to the platform host by invoking the method `MicrofrontendPlatform.connectToHost` and passing its identity as argument.
-The host does check whether the connecting micro application is qualified to connect, i.e., is registered in the host application under that origin; otherwise, the host will reject the connection attempt.
+The host checks whether the connecting micro application is qualified to connect, i.e., is registered in the host application under that origin; otherwise, the host will reject the connection attempt.

      ```ts
      await MicrofrontendPlatform.connectToHost('products-app');